alsarmie/100-days-of-code/log.md

 ### Day 0: Onsdag 27, 2021

 **Today's Progress**: Starting the challenge.
-Setting up GitHub repo and Twitter integration.
+Setting up forked GitHub repo and Twitter integration.

 **Thoughts:** My aim is to improve my programming skills in C++ to be a better Robotics Engineer/developer.
 My ultimate goal is to be proficient in C++ for Computer Vision.